akhoury/ginx/README.md

 ##TODO##

 * add tail -f feature to the command line tool using fs.watch or node-tail module
-* add Stop, Pause, Resume, DeleteStorage to the API
+* add DeleteStorage to the API
 * add auto detection feature for the format based on an example log line.
 * add support for Error logs
 * log with different levels (info, error, warning, debug, trace) to an optional log file